Which is the best water filter?

 I would advise you to check your city's Water Quality Report very carefully, paying particular attention to the State PHG (Public Health Goal) or the Federal MCLG (Maximum Contaminant Level Goal).
 These can be found online at your municipal water dept.'s web site.

-If you have determined that your water has too much Fluoride, Trivalent Or Hexavalent Chromium, Nitrates or Radium, then REVERSE OSMOSIS is the only filtration system that will reduce these contaminants, and it also filters Arsenic and virtually every other contaminant from your water.
+If you have determined that your water has too much Fluoride, Trivalent Or Hexavalent Chromium, Nitrates or Radium, then REVERSE OSMOSIS is the only filtration system that will reduce all these contaminants, and it also filters Arsenic and most other contaminants from your water.
 Multipure has the best Reverse Osmosis system on the market as it can be configured to waste less water than others: